 The local population served by Aintree includes some of the most socially deprived communities in the country, with significantly lower than the England average life expectancy and high levels of morbidity.
 The population profile is also ageing rapidly with some neighbourhoods having a projected growth of around 45% expected in the over 75s.
 These factors combine to create significant demand for hospital-based care.

 We provide high quality elective and emergency care services to meet the day-to-day needs of our local community.
-In addition, we also provide high quality specialist services including major trauma, hyper-acute stroke, regional head and neck surgery, upper GI cancer, hepatobiliary and liver and specialist endocrine services.
+In addition, we also provide high-quality specialist services including major trauma, hyper-acute stroke, complex weight management services, head and neck surgery, upper GI cancer, hepatobiliary and liver and specialist endocrine services.

 Number of staff